nss-nightclass-projects/clinic/README.md

 1. Define and export a `PatientList` function.
 1. The `PatientList` function must import that array of patients from the from the `Clinic.js` module.
 1. The `PatientList` function must convert each object in the array to an HTML representation string.
-Use the following template to generate the representations.
+The resulting HTML should look like the following example.
 Recall the `${}` syntax for interpolating JavaScript variables into string templates.
     ```html
     <section class="patient" id="patient--1">
         <h2 class="patient__name">Doug</h2>